AkankshaTelagamsetty12/AkankshaTelagamsetty12/README.md

 ### Hi, I'm Akanksha! 👋

+Interested in :  Data Science | Machine Learning | Intelligent Analytics

+- 🔭 I’m currently working on Heart Analysis using ECG and Heart Disease Classification

 <!--
 **AkankshaTelagamsetty12/AkankshaTelagamsetty12** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:  Data Science | Machine Learning | Intelligent Analytics

-- 🔭 I’m currently working on Heart Analysis using ECG and Heart Disease Classification

 -->